 In addition to the under-investment in public transportation, the development of e-commerce and on-line sales platforms has further increased traffic in New York.
 This is demonstrated by the rising number of fines for parking violations accumulated by FedEx, FreshDirect, Peapod and UPS, four of the largest delivery companies in the USA.
-Between 2013 and 2018, this figure grew by around 138%, from 372,000 summonses per year to roughly 515,000 today.
+Between 2013 and 2018, this figure grew by around 138%, from 372,000 summonses per year to roughly 515,000 today104.
 The rise in the number of deliveries and the use of the road by urban logistics stakeholders threaten the available public space.
 New York therefore strives to use tax levers to mitigate the negative effects related to the e-commerce explosion.

 New York City's 2020 budget introduces an important new feature: the introduction of an Internet sales tax.
-This tax intends to adapt taxation to changes in the retail sector.
-It applies a tax on product sales which these on-line sales platforms had been exempt from paying until between these two types of trade.
+This tax105 intends to adapt taxation to changes in the retail sector.
+It applies a tax on product sales which these on-line sales platforms had been exempt from paying until now, unlike physical stores106.
+This decision aims to reduce tax unfairness between these two types of trade.
 Revenues from the tax, estimated at \$136 million per year, will also be allocated to funding public transportation.